 My name is Gretchen W. This is my story about my 25-year experience in what I once thought was an exciting “New Testament” church in Omaha, Nebraska.
 This “church,” I found out in 2003, turned out to be a cult.
-My experience there was so personally devastating that I will not give many details, but speak generally.
+My experience there was so personally devastating that I will not give many details but will speak generally.

 I found an article on the Internet that explains the eight criteria of a cult by Robert Lifton in everyday terms.
 I have used this article as a backdrop for my personal testimony, because my experience in the Geftakys Assembly fits these cult criteria perfectly.